 After confirming the correct cell density, seed the cells in the remaining chips [1].
 To attach the cells onto the porous membrane [3.8.1.1], which is located on the top of the bottom channel, invert each chip and let them rest in a chip cradle [2].

 Talent adds cell suspension into chips.

-[Added Shot]: [Shots 3.8.1.1 and 3.8.2 combined]
+3.8.1.1 [Added Shot]: Talent removes tips from chips [Shots 3.8.1.1 and 3.8.2 combined]

 Talent inverts chips and places them in a chip cradle.